MetOffice/simulation-systems/source/Development/kgo.rst

            details of this process.

-        Once all of the above is in place and the science and code reviews have been completed the Code Reviewer will merge the branch to the head of trunk, run the tests that have changed answers and use those results to install KGO files to the filesystem.
-Your change is then committed to trunk.
+        Once all of the above is in place and the science and code reviews have been completed the Code Reviewer will merge head of ``main`` onto your branch, run the tests that have changed answers and use those results to install KGO files to the filesystem.
+Your branch is then merged and committed to ``main``.

 .. tip::